Drawings from seven centuries

 27/10/2017 — 07/01/2018

 The photographs of Chinese artist Ren Hang (1987-2017) thrive on their unbashful and provocative visual appeal.
-The images communicate through poetic, political, as well as humorous imagery.
+With the mark of explicit but elegant eroticism, they communicate through poetic, political, as well as humorous imagery.
 To this date, the artist’s polarizing photographs were only scarcely presented in Germany’s museums.
 The MdbK is now providing an all-encompassing insight into Ren Hang’s oeuvre, the first global exhibition of this sort ever since the artist’s suicide this year.

 Riding the Red Tide